 Education and schools in Kuwait

-+ PRO: Many different types of international schools to choose from
++ PRO: Many types of international schools to choose from

-There are many different private schools in Kuwait.
-From Indian and Pakistani to American and British schools, expats have a wide variety of choices when it comes to international schools.
+There are many private schools in Kuwait.
+From Indian and Pakistani to American and British schools, you’ll have many options for international schools in the country.

 + PRO: Many options for college

-There are several different colleges for students to choose from, which means expat children don't have to travel abroad for higher education.
+Students can choose from several colleges, which means expat children don’t have to travel abroad for higher education.
+Additionally, higher education in Kuwait’s public universities is government-funded.

 Expat Health Insurance